Contents

 A comprehensive dataset of companies in the jurisdictions we have data for.
 It only contains those people and companies who've declared beneficial ownership information.
 For example, the UK PSC and DK CVR registers are broadly intended to cover all companies in their respective countries, but there will always be companies who don't comply.
 In addition, some jurisdictions (e.g. Slovakia) only require declarations from specific sectors or types of companies.

 Data on company directors, officials or shareholders.
 Whilst individuals in these roles may also be beneficial owners, the inverse is not always true.
 The people in our data are only those who meet the definition of a beneficial owner in their respective jurisdiction.
-There are often thresholds of share-holding (for example) which must be exceeded to qualify.
-Conversely, share-holding is not the only way one becomes a beneficial owner.
+There are often thresholds of shareholding (for example) which must be exceeded to qualify.
+Conversely, shareholding is not the only way one becomes a beneficial owner.

 How do I use it?